Previously called “Dendrite”.

 People tend to either sit and work for too long thereby tiring their mind or they are distracted and have a poor quality session.
-Dendrite will reveal both and enable you to optimise your study.
+Single Tasking will reveal both and enable you to optimise your work.

-If you are distracted, go for short, intense periods of work with frequent breaks.
-If your deep in concentration Dendrite reminds you take take that important break and rest your mind.
+If you are easily distracted, go for short, intense periods of work with frequent breaks.
+If you’re deep in concentration the app reminds you take take that important break and rest your mind.

 Both ways your study sessions improve.

 Simply tap the focus icon when you start studying.
-After a preset time, Dendrite Work will remind you tome to diffuse thinking.
+After a preset time, a notification will remind you to stop focusing and start thinking.
 You can choose to ignore the reminder (the focus session will continue).

-If you start a break, Dendrite will remind you after a preset break duration, to start studying once more.
+If you start a break, a notification will remind you after a preset break duration to start focus once more.
 Again, you can either accept the reminder and start work or ignore it (break time will continue recording).

-You can of course start and stop focus, diffuse and break sessions independent of the reminders.
+You can of course start and stop focus, thinking and break sessions independent of the reminders.

-If you do forget to stop recording your session, Dendrite will automatically set the end time to double the target for that interval.
+If you do forget to stop recording your session, the app will automatically set the end time to double the target for that interval.

-Setting the duration of your focus intervals, diffuse intervals and breaks
+Setting the duration of your focus intervals, THINKING intervals and breaks

 It’s always better to take breaks regularly so don’t keep working for hours; you might think that’s a good idea but the quality of your work is likely to decline rapidly after 40 minutes.
 Regular breaks will ensure your work sessions are productive.